Save your meat by making your own summer sausage.

-- Mix all ingredients in a bowl.
+- Mix all ingredients in a large bowl.
 Refrigerate for 24-48 hours, mixing twice a day.

-- Boil enough water in a pot to cover the rolls, and boil for 1-2 hours.
-Alternatively, you can place the rolls on a wire rack and bake at 200 degrees for 6 hours.
+- Boil enough water in a pot to cover the rolls, and boil between one and two hours.
+Alternatively, you can place the rolls on a wire rack and bake at 200 degrees for six hours or until the internal temperature reaches around 150 degrees.
 Add a shallow pan beneath the wire rack to catch any drippings.

 - If boiled, remove and poke holes in the foil or plastic wrap to drain the water.
 If baked, remove the rolls from the oven and let them rest.
 Cool the sausage completely before slicing.